VoxForge/voxforge.github.io/en/Home.md

 ---

-VoxForge collects high quality, lossless and uncompressed, speech audio for use with [Free] and [Open Source], [Speech Recognition Engines] in many spoken languages.
+VoxForge collects high quality, lossless, speech audio for use with [Free] and [Open Source], [Speech Recognition Engines] in many spoken languages.

 ## How Can You Help?